 Influence is fluid and it changes.
 One day it could be that new song from an artist you love, another day it could be taking a hike in nature or some other random thing.
 Influence is really what you make it.
 In my life, to date, I’ve found the people who can be influenced by the smallest and most mundane things to be truly inspirational themselves.
 Being able to pull meaning from an everyday ordinary thing is something that’s always put me in awe.
 I guess I’m influenced by seeing what influences others and being surprised by it.
 Influence inception if you will.

 Outside of music, what do you like to do that you feel contributes to the creativity that you tap into for your music?

 If my answer to this is just “living” is that too general and vague?
-It is kind of a cop out answer I suppose but it couldn’t be more true.
+It is kind of a cop-out answer I suppose but it couldn’t be truer.
 What do we like to do that contributes to our creativity?
 If our perspective is on point and we have the right attitude the answer to that is “anything” – reading, conversing, watching films, listening to others, making love, going out, walking around, living, breathing, drinking, eating, being alive etc.